 Try to share everything there is to know about you.

 - 2. Activity descriptions—You are allowed up to 15 activities in this section and for each activity you are allowed 700 characters to describe the experience.
 This amounts to about 5 or 6 sentences.
 Some activities will not require that much description.
-From the AMCAS 2019 manual (aamc.org): “Medical schools receive all text entry responses as plain text.
+From the AMCAS 2020 manual (aamc.org): “Medical schools receive all text entry responses as plain text.
 This means that formatting options such as bulleted lists, indented paragraphs, and bold/italic fonts do not appear for reviewers.”
-Because of this formatting issue and just for the ease of the reader, it is preferable to write these descriptions in sentences rather than using a resume style of writing.
+Because of this and for the ease of the reader, it is preferable to write these descriptions in sentences rather than using a resume style of writing.

-- 3. Most meaningful activity—You are allowed to designate three of your activities as “most meaningful.”
+- 3. Most meaningful activities—You are allowed to designate three of your activities as “most meaningful.”
 For these three, you will write the 700 character description, but then are allowed to write an additional 1325 character narrative to discuss why it was most meaningful.
 Again, this should be in sentences.
 This may give you an opportunity to speak about an experience in detail that is not part of your personal statement.

 WHAT SOME PEOPLE WRITE FOR THE AMCAS APPLICATION